global-input/browser-extension/README.md

 # Global Input App Browser Extension
-This is a browser extension application ([Chrome](https://chrome.google.com/webstore/detail/global-input-app/hcklienddlealndjnakkagefaelhnjkp?hl=en), [Firefox](https://addons.mozilla.org/en-GB/firefox/addon/global-input-app/)).
-It is a complete TypeScript application that uses the [global-input-react] module to achieve mobile collaboration.
-It allows you to use your mobile to operate on web pages loaded on your computer, transferring data securely, signing in, signing up to services, encrypting/decrypting data to name a few.
-One of the use cases is that it allow you to signing in using your mobile on websites like Google, GitHub, GitLab, Amazon+AWS, Dropbox, Apple, Twitter, Facebook, Digital Ocean, LinkedIn, Wordpress, Lucidchart, ProtonMail.
-You can actually do much more, you can specify the HTML elements that you would like to interact with using your mobile then you can control.
+This is a browser extension application ([Chrome](https://chrome.google.com/webstore/detail/global-input-app/hcklienddlealndjnakkagefaelhnjkp?hl=en), [Firefox](https://addons.mozilla.org/en-GB/firefox/addon/global-input-app/)) written with TypeScript, which is a typical React application, demonstrating how you can use the [global-input-react] module to achieve mobile collaboration for applications running on computers and other devices, leading to a series of use cases like one-click sign-in, one-click sign-up, mobile secure storage, mobile encryption to name a few.

- This extension offers an array of features like [Mobile Authentication](https://globalinput.co.uk/global-input-app/mobile-authentication), [Mobile Content Transfer](https://globalinput.co.uk/global-input-app/mobile-content-transfer), [Mobile Input](https://globalinput.co.uk/global-input-app/mobile-input-control), [Mobile Control](https://globalinput.co.uk/global-input-app/mobile-input-control), and [Mobile Encryption](https://globalinput.co.uk/global-input-app/mobile-content-encryption).
+This extension allows you to use your mobile to operate on web pages loaded on your computer, transferring data securely between your mobile and computers.
+You can try this extensions on sign-in pages that you use on a daily basis such as GitHub, GitLab, npm, Dropbox, Digital Ocean, Wordpress, Lucidchart, ProtonMail, Camscanner, Evernote, Heroku, join.me, Meetup,  MuleSoft, JS Bin, JSFiddle, Papa John's, Tesco, Wisepay, 123-reg, Pexels, Adobe, Atlassian, Amazon+AWS, Apple, Google, Twitter, Facebook, LinkedIn, and Microsoft.
+You can also specify HTML elements that you would like to control using your mobile.

 ## How to Build

-This is a React.js application, you can build it like any other normal React.js applications, and you can run it without installing it as a browser extension.
+You can build and run it as standalone React web application:

 ```
 git clone https://github.com/global-input/browser-extension.git